iamtaosong/lambda-signer/README.md

 Auto signs certificates for EC2 instances.
 Credit to [Steven Jack](https://github.com/stevenjack) for suggesting it.

+## Design
+The application is shipped using AWS Lambda.
+It uses KMS to store the certificate files encrypted at rest.
+This probably isn't the best way to store the certificates.

 ## Build
 The project can be built with `go build -o main .`